-Sometimes the N2L server logs errors that relate to internal LDAP problems, resulting in LDAP-related error messages.
-Although the errors are nonfatal, they indicate problems to investigate.
-For example, the N2L server might continue to operate, but provide out-of-date or incomplete results.
+The N2L server might log errors that relate to internal LDAP problems, resulting in LDAP-related error messages.
+Although the errors are nonfatal, they indicate that you need to investigate the problems.
+The N2L server might continue to operate but provide out-of-date or incomplete results.

-The following list includes some of the common LDAP error messages that you might encounter when implementing the N2L service.
-Error descriptions, and possible causes and solutions for the errors, are included.
+This section describes some of the common LDAP error messages that you might encounter when implementing the N2L service.
+It also includes error descriptions and possible causes and solutions for the errors.